-Reduced long-term morbidity (neurodevelopmental and cardiopulmonary outcome) (7)
+• Reduced long-term morbidity (neurodevelopmental and cardiopulmonary outcome) (7)

-Component For parents and family Grading of evidence Indicator of meeting the standard Parents and family Parents are informed by healthcare professionals about persistent pulmonary hypertension (PPHN) in the newborn infant, treatment strategies as well as short- and long-term consequences.
-B (High quality) Patient information sheet centre, which may include facilities for ECMO, is adhered to by all healthcare professionals.
+Component Grading of evidence Indicator of meeting the standard

+For parents and family

+1. Parents are informed by healthcare professionals about persistent pulmonary hypertension (PPHN) in the newborn infant, treatment strategies as well as short- and long-term consequences.
+B (High quality) Patient information sheet

+For healthcare professionals

+2. A unit guideline on indications of pre- or postnatal transfer to a specialised A (High quality) B (High quality) Guideline

+powered by

+11 EF

+centre, which may include facilities for ECMO, is adhered to by all healthcare professionals.
 (4,5) (see TEG Birth & transfer)